-Zanele has found international success and has exhibited their work internationally.
+Zanele has found international success and their work has been shown in galleries around the world.

-Their self-portrait series entitled Somnyama Ngonyama, which translates to 'Hail the Dark Lioness', is their most famous body of work.
+Their most famous work is a selfportrait series named Somnyama Ngonyama, which translates to 'Hail the Dark Lioness'.

 By 2018 Zanele had started using they/them pronouns.